Community Cat Program

 To best serve the cats in greatest need, we have committed to a comprehensive approach.
 We have hired ARL’s first dedicated Community Cats Rescue Agents and started a Community Surgical Clinic at our Dedham Animal Care & Adoption Center.

 Community Cats Rescue Agents

 Our Rescue Agents will respond to the call of residents who report a colony of cats, investigating the colony to determine the number of cats and kittens residing in that area, the cats’ overall health status, and whether or not a local resident is feeding them regularly and can continue.

 After the initial assessment, a TNR (Trap-Neuter- Return) plan is formulated for that particular colony.
 TNR is one of the most humane and effective ways to stop the cycle of homelessness among cats.
 Spay and neuter surgeries are low risk and proven to improve the safety and health of these cats as well as the community as a whole.
 The plan also includes vaccines, and whether each cat will be returned to the colony, returned to their owner if microchipped, or admitted to an ARL shelter to be put up for adoption if they are friendly.

 The Community Surgical Clinic

-Located at ARL’s Dedham Animal Care & Adoption Center, the Community Surgical Clinic (CSC) is staffed by ARL’s Lead Veterinarian of Community Veterinary Services.
+Located at ARL’s Dedham Animal Care & Adoption Center, the Community Surgical Clinic (CSC) is staffed by ARL’s Medical Director.
 The clinic provides TNR services to community cats through our Community Cats Rescue Agent, as well as offer low-cost spay and neuter services for pet owners who have received a Massachusetts Animal Fund voucher from their local animal control officer.
 The CSC also provides local animal control officers with an additional surgical resource for dogs and cats held in their respective municipal shelters.